I recently enjoyed a relaxing long weekend in Dubai. You can read my trip reports here:

 - The suite comes with a service window where you can be served drinks and canapes undisturbed after closing the floor-to-ceiling sliding doors.

 - The suite features impressive temperature & LED lighting controls.
 There are different lighting themes available (with adjustment of the brightness within each theme), ranging from red, orange and yellow to green, blue and purple.
-Your chosen colour will appear throughout your suite, such as on the floor-level mood lighting, behind and around the curtains, and in the wall pattern.
+Your chosen color will appear throughout your suite, such as on the floor-level mood lighting, behind and around the curtains, and in the wall pattern.

 What are the best First Class seats on Emirates’ new B777?